SSWConsulting/SSW.Rules.Content/rules/git-based-cms-solutions/rule.md

 * Does not support MDX
 * Need a user account

-There is also an enterprise version of CrafterCMS that has more features, like Internationalization and Generative AI, However that solution is $$$ Super expensive.
+There is also an enterprise version of CrafterCMS that has more features, like Internationalization and Generative AI.
+However that solution is $$$ Super expensive.

 ### Publii